 Residents may report property maintenance violations to the Community and Economic Development Department’s inspectors by calling 708-485-7344 x3.
 Please be sure to provide the address of the property in violation and leave your contact information if you would like a follow up regarding your concern.
 You may also submit the information using the Code Enforcement Submission Form which can be found here.
 This form may be emailed to CodeEnforcement@brookfieldil.gov or dropped off at the Village Hall.
 If you are reporting an issue, you may remain anonymous.

 The Village regularly conducts property maintenance inspections to protect the health, safety, and appearance of the property as well as nearby areas.
-You may receive a “hang tag” or notice from one of our inspectors informing you of a property maintenance violation.
-If you receive a “hang tag,” please make arrangements to correct the code violation within the given time frame.
-Contact the inspector if you have questions.
+You may receive a Notice of Violation or notice from one of our inspectors informing you of a property maintenance violation.
+If you receive a Notice of Violation, please make arrangements to correct the code violation within the given time frame.

-If you do not correct your property maintenance violation or contact the inspector with your questions, you will receive a ticket to report to the Village Hall for an Administrative Adjudication Hearing.
+If you do not correct your property maintenance violation or contact the Village Hall with your questions, you will receive a ticket to report to the Village Hall for an Administrative Adjudication Hearing.
 An administrative hearing is a civil, not criminal, proceeding.
 Cases filed in adjudication are punishable by fines and can only be appealed in the 4th District Circuit Court of Cook County.
-You may pay your fines online or in person at Village Hall.
+Those fines may be paid at the Brookfield Village Hall.